danielwoodie/fireplace/content/blog/post-1.md

       </div>
       <div class="step" data-step="4">
         <p>Getting There</p>
-        <div>Starting from $0, if you're able to save $75,000/year then you'd be able to reach your goal within 20 years.</div>
+        <div>Starting from $0, if you're able to invest $75,000/year then you'd be able to reach your goal within 20 years.</div>
       </div>
       <div class="step" data-step="5">
         <p>Using 8%</p>